Sanjoy-Chattopadhay/Note-Keeper-App/README.md

 # Note-Keeper-App
 Created with CodeSandbox
 # What is it?
-This is a website built by reactjs is designed by css and javascript used for keeping short notes, with a short title.
+This is a website built by reactjs, designed by css and javascript can be used for keeping short notes, with a short title.
 # Tools used :
 React Js- Code Sandbox
-# commands
+# Commands
 npm i
 npm run-script
 npm start